 The Sensor Science Division (SSD) is based in Gaithersburg, Maryland, and operates within the Physical Measurement Laboratory at NIST.

-SSD has institutional responsibility for the realization and dissemination of 3 of the 7 base units of the International System of Units (SI), the meter, the kelvin, and the candela.
-To promote world-wide standardization, SSD staff engage with the Consultative Committees for Length (CCL), for Mass and Related Quantities (CCM), for Photometry and Radiometry (CCPR), and for Thermometry (CCT) under the International Committee for Weights (CIPM).
+SSD has institutional responsibility for the realization and dissemination of 3 of the 7 base units of the International System of Units (SI): the meter, the kelvin, and the candela.
+To promote world-wide standardization, SSD staff engage with the Consultative Committees for Length (CCL), for Mass and Related Quantities (CCM), for Photometry and Radiometry (CCPR), and for Thermometry (CCT) under the International Committee for Weights and Measures (CIPM).
 This participation helps ensure the international comparability and international recognition of the SI-based measurements and standards disseminated by the Division.
 As pictured below, the division is divided into 3 technical areas which align with these 3 base SI units.